HLSKit

 • Swift 6.2 — Strict concurrency, all types Sendable, cross-platform thread-safe with LockedState<T>

-• 26 DocC articles — Complete documentation with executable examples for VOD and live
+• 33 DocC articles — Complete documentation with executable examples for VOD, live, spatial video and subtitles

 • 6 platforms — macOS, iOS, tvOS, watchOS, visionOS, Linux

-• ~28 modules — Parsing, generation, validation, segmentation, transcoding, encryption, complete live pipeline
+• ~30 modules — Parsing, generation, validation, segmentation, transcoding, encryption, live pipeline, IMSC1 subtitles, MV-HEVC spatial video, transport v2

 • Zero dependencies — Pure Swift + Foundation in the core